Skip to main content

 EV Charging Standards

-The Joint Office also supports zero-emission transit and school buses.
+The Joint Office also supports energy-efficient transit and school buses.
 These resources provide clarity on relevant programs:

 Convening Industry Representatives

-To facilitate public and private sector communication about zero-emission technology trends, opportunities, and challenges, the Joint Office regularly convenes the National Charging Experience (ChargeX) Consortium and Electric Vehicle Working Group (EVWG).
+To facilitate public and private sector communication about technology trends, opportunities, and challenges, the Joint Office regularly convened the National Charging Experience (ChargeX) Consortium and Electric Vehicle Working Group (EVWG).

 • ChargeX